VivanPanda/arduinomap/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+> And if you like the project, but just don't have time to contribute, that's fine.
+There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+> - Star the project
+> - Refer this project in your project's readme
+> - Mention the project at local meetups and tell your friends

 ## Authors

 * Founded by [Vivan Panda](https://github.com/vivanpanda).